drawing and playdough

 Storage:

-• For longer storage, the playdough can also be frozen.
+Store the playdough in an airtight container in the refrigerator so that it stays soft for several weeks.
+For longer storage, the playdough can also be frozen.
 To do this, divide the modeling clay into small portions so that only the required amount can be removed later.

 Arrow icon upDollar icon